nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 </div>

 The `unarchivemodule` command does the opposite — it calls `Model#unarchiveModule()`, which removes the specified module  from the archived `ModuleList` and placing it in the current `ModuleList`.

-#### Design consideration:

-##### Aspect: Information used to calculate cap
-* Alternative 1 (current choice): Calculates based on academic information on mods tagged as completed.
-    * Pros : Easy to implement
-    * Cons : User has to manually input every module taken

-* Alternative 2 : Prompts user for academic information used for last calculated cap and stores it.
-    * Pros :
-     * User does not need to input unnecessary modules.
-     * Will use less memory.(e.g Modules that the user is not currently taking does not need to be added by user).
-    * Cons : Will require additional storage.

 ### 1.1 Contact List Management